 - Food:

 Building on the skills taught in year 7 students will learn about the function of nutrients in their diet and the importance of eating a healthy balanced diet.
+Students will develop their practical skills by cooking more complex dishes.

 - Textiles: